npm/pacote/README.md

   pacote packument <spec>
     Fetch a full packument and print to stdout

-  pacote tarball <spec> <filename>
+  pacote tarball <spec> [<filename>]
     Fetch a package tarball and save to <filename>
     If <filename> is missing or '-', the tarball will be streamed to stdout.

   pacote extract <spec> <folder>
     Extract a package to the destination folder.

 Configuration values all match the names of configs passed to npm, or options passed to Pacote.
+Additional flags for this executable:

+  --long     Print an object from 'resolve', including integrity and spec.
+  --json     Print result objects as JSON rather than node's default.
+             (This is the default if stdout is not a TTY.)
+  --help -h  Print this helpful text.

 For example '--cache=/path/to/folder' will use that folder as the cache.
 ```